JianlanZhu/privacyTemplates/Professor.README.md

 - So far, only messages are parsed and stored in the database.
 We are now familiar with the structure, so one or two more categories should be included in the final version.
 - The filtering is working but unstable.
 We decided not to include it in the prototype in order not to break functionality.
 - Details of a conversation are not yet implemented.
+- When uploading data, there is still a request id field.
+However, it is already populated with the right ID and will be hidden in the final version.
+Notice that even though the id is visible in the URL, this does not pose a vulnerability because a user still needs an authentication token to access it.

 ## Privacy Notice
 We were thinking hard about how to incorporate a suiting privacy notice.
 Reluctantly, we decided that its implementation was out of scope for the project.
 However, please have a look at the PrivacyNotice.docx file that is located in the root folder of this project.